-It is essential that samples are properly labelled for traceability, also taking into account long-lasting labelling and labelling in freezers (e.g. up to -80°C).
+Samples from each animal are examined by a number of people, often in different laboratories, under different conditions, and therefore it is vital that they are properly labelled for traceability, also taking into account long-lasting labelling and labelling in freezers (e.g. up to -80°C).
 This requires that: